What to know about condo associations: Your guide to rules, fees, and insurance

 special assessment is an additional, unplanned amount that condo owners must pay to the condo association, in addition to their monthly condo fees.
 This can happen if an expense arises that the reserve fund cannot cover.

 Special assessments can be lump sums or payments, or additions to your regular monthly condo fee.
+The rules for approval and payment of a special assessment are defined in governing documents and vary by association.

 Typically, a special assessment must be approved by the condo association, but once approved, owners are required to make the payment based on the CC&Rs in the deed.
-If you try to refuse to pay the special assessment, the condo association could sue you, block you from community resources, or even put a lien on your property.
+If you try to refuse to pay the special assessment, there’s a chance the condo association could sue you, block you from community resources, or even put a lien on your property.

 Condo association insurance